10sr/pack-el/README.md

     (with-eval-after-load 'dired
       (define-key dired-mode-map "P" 'pack-dired-dwim))

-Now you can create an archive file from marked files, or unpack the file when only one file is selected and that seems to be an archive.
+This command creates an archive file from marked files, or unpack the file when only one file is selected and that has an extension for archive.

 License
 -------